AMD: Zen-based CPUs and APUs

 AMD released the Zen-based high-end Ryzen 7 "Summit Ridge" series CPUs on March 2, 2017, mid-range Ryzen 5 series CPUs on April 11, 2017, and entry level Ryzen 3 series CPUs on July 27, 2017.
 AMD later released the Epyc line of Zen derived server processors for 1P and 2P systems.
 In October 2017, AMD released Zen-based APUs as Ryzen Mobile, incorporating Vega graphics cores.
-In January 2018, AMD announced their new lineup plans, with Ryzen 2.
+In January 2018, AMD announced its new lineup plans, with Ryzen 2.
 AMD launched CPUs with the 12nm Zen+ microarchitecture in April 2018, following up with the 7nm Zen 2 microarchitecture in June 2019, including an update to the Epyc line with new processors using the Zen 2 microarchitecture in August 2019, and Zen 3 slated for release in Q3 2020.

 As of 2019, AMD's Ryzen processors were reported to outsell Intel's consumer desktop processors.
-At CES 2020 AMD announced their Ryzen Mobile 4000, as the first 7 nm x86 mobile processor, the first 7 nm 8-core (also 16-thread) high-performance mobile processor, and the first 8-core (also 16-thread) processor for ultrathin laptops.
+At CES 2020 AMD announced its Ryzen Mobile 4000, as the first 7 nm x86 mobile processor, the first 7 nm 8-core (also 16-thread) high-performance mobile processor, and the first 8-core (also 16-thread) processor for ultrathin laptops.
 This generation is still based on the Zen 2 architecture.
 In October 2020, AMD announced new processors based on the Zen 3 architecture.
 On PassMark's Single thread performance test the Ryzen 5 5600x bested all other CPUs besides the Ryzen 9 5950X.

 In April 2020, AMD launched three new SKUs which target commercial HPC workloads & hyperconverged infrastructure applications.
-The launch was based on Epyc’s 7 nm second-generation Rome platform and supported by Dell EMC, Hewlett Packard Enterprise, Lenovo, Supermicro, and Nutanix.
+The launch was based on Epyc's 7 nm second-generation Rome platform and supported by Dell EMC, Hewlett Packard Enterprise, Lenovo, Supermicro, and Nutanix.
 IBM Cloud was its first public cloud partner.
-In August 2022, AMD announced their initial lineup of CPUs based on the new Zen 4 architecture.
+In August 2022, AMD announced its initial lineup of CPUs based on the new Zen 4 architecture.